Agglomerated dark cork

 Hemp rope

-Characteristics: Good tensile strength and friction.
+Characteristics: Hemp rope is known for its strength and durability.
+It has a good tensile strength and friction.
 It is a natural fiber with good grip, the knot is strong and tight, so it does not undo itself.
+Hemp fibers are naturally resistant to ultraviolet (UV) rays, can withstand a range of temperatures and is resistant in humid conditions, so it is suitable for outdoor use.

 Cotton rope

-Characteristics: Good tensile strength and friction.
+Characteristics: It has good tensile strength and friction.
 It is a natural fiber with a good grip, the knot is strong and tight, so it does not undo itself.
+Cotton rope is soft, versatile, and absorbent, making it suitable for crafts and decoration.
+It has lower tensile strength than hemp, is biodegradable, and can absorb dyes well.
+However, it is not UV resistant, and its moisture retention may limit its use in wet conditions.

 Finishing: Dyeing in 4 colors.